12 Sep Les Cols Restaurant in Olot: paradise in Girona

 - My favourite quote from Fina is “I try to establish the relationship between each moment and the beauty, and to live intensely every minute”.

-- You can stay in one of the five pavilions of Les Cols Pavellons, each with a heated onsen, private bathroom and a comfortable futon – and no one can see through the all-glass walls.
-No radio.
+- You can stay in one of the five pavilions at Les Cols Pavellons, each with a heated onsen, private bathroom and a comfortable futon, and all-glass walls that no one can see through.
 No TV.
 Pure contemplation, watching the sunlight – or the stars – shine through the trees.
-I did not have time to see the pavilions.
-Next time.
-Nighttime and daytime picnics are available.

 - The symbol of Les Cols is buckwheat – the Garrotxa is the only place in Catalonia where buckwheat grows.
-“Its flavour embodies all the idiosyncrasies of a race of mountain dwellers that is happy to obtain everything t needs to live from the land,” I read.
-In September, a carpet of white buckwheat flowers – humming with insects – spread across the field behind Fina’s house in the valley and overlooking the vegetable garden and R&D centre.
+In September, a carpet of white buckwheat flowers – humming with insects – spread across the field behind Fina’s house in the Vall de Bianya.

-- The book Anima by Les Cols Restaurant is the best ‘food’ book I have ever held in my hands.
-In Catalan, Spanish and English.
+- The book Anima by Les Cols Restaurant is the best ‘food’ book I’ve ever held in my hands.
+The text is in Catalan, Spanish and English.

 - The menu itself is pure poetry, while the experience is accompanied to music selected by a local music teacher and friend of Fina’s – I picked out the dulcet tones of the mediaeval music for which Catalonia is so famous.

-- The dining room overlooks the orchard, where the hens scratch, peck and strut – as calming as watching flowing water.
-The scene unfurls almost at eye height as the restaurant is where in olden days the cattle were kept, under the main house.
+- The dining room overlooks the orchard, where hens scratch, peck and strut – as calming as watching flowing water.

 Les Cols in pictures